chatmail/relay/doc/source/faq.rst

 self-funded by respective operators.
 All chatmail relays are automatically deployed and updated using `the chatmail relay repository <https://github.com/chatmail/relay>`__.
-Chatmail relays are composed of proven standard e-mail server components, Postfix and Dovecot, and are configured to run unattended without much maintenance effort.
+Chatmail relays are composed of proven standard email server components, Postfix and Dovecot, and are configured to run unattended without much maintenance effort.
 Chatmail relays happily run on low-end hardware like a Raspberry Pi.